 This is a people-based project — we’re building a Community.

-Because it’s something we no longer have a good sense of in our modern society that values consumption over everything else, we’ve looked into what it takes to create a community and what community really means.
-We’ve been observing and researching Eco-village, community-building, permaculture, human development, and many related topics for over 15 years and we’re learning from the successes & failures of previous projects, from our sister project 8th Life La Palma and from other colleagues.
+In our modern society that values consumption over everything else this is something we no longer have a good sense of, so we’ve looked into what it takes to create a community and what community really means.
+We’ve been observing and researching Eco-village, community-building, permaculture, ubuntu-contributionism, human development, and many related topics for over 15 years and we’re learning from the successes & failures of previous projects, from our sister project 8th Life La Palma and from other colleagues.

 The definition of community we found here resonates with what we’re creating: